ianderrington/genai/docs/Understanding/prompting/index.md

 !!! tip "Using examples: give both good and bad."
     It can be good to give both good and bad examples.
 Optionally: _Explain why bad examples are bad_.

+### General Terms

+MANAGEN: Provide reasonable definitions of all of the empty below.
+Use markdown boldface:

+Prompt
+Prompt Template
+Prompt Chain
+Prompting, Prompting Frameworks, Prompting Techniques Prompt Engineering and Prompt Engineering Techniques

+### Components

+### Content
+Directive (purpose)
+Formating
+Style
+Role
+Augmentations: Emotion Prompting, `System 2 prompting`

+#### In Context Learning
+One-shot and Multishot
+Exemplars
+Exemplar Quanity
+Exemplar Quality
+Exemplar Selection

 ## Manual Prompting Methods

 ### General Advice

-- Give clearer instructions
+- Give clear instructions, minimizing grammar and language errors
-- Use a [prompt pattern](#prompt-pattern) to provide useful or necessary information
+- Use a [prompt pattern](#prompt-pattern) to provide useful and necessary information
-- Split complex tasks into simpler subtasks
+- Split complex tasks into simpler subtasks, break prompts into smaller prompts that can be later assembled.
 - Structure the instruction to keep the model on task
 - Prompt the model to explain before answering
 - Ask for justifications of many possible answers, and then synthesize
 - Generate many outputs, (and then use the model to pick the best one)
-- Fine-tune custom models to maximize performance
-- Provide several examples to ground it
+- Provide  examples to ground it
   -  Good to evaluate this and see if input examples give expected scores.
 Modify the prompt if it isn't.
-- Consider prompt versioning to keep track of outputs more easily.
+- Use prompt versioning to keep track of outputs more easily.
-- Break prompts into smaller prompts

 - More advanced? try [cognitive topologies](../agents/cognitive_architecture.md#cognitive-topologies) like Chain of Thought Prompting